- Take Me To the Water!

 No matter the season, we're always planning for summer fishing fun and excitement.
 The Fishing in the Neighborhood (FIN) program partners with local parks and community organizations to bring learn-to-fish opportunities to area residents and visitors from June through August.

-FIN'terns will be available to work with your group to teach fishing fundamentals and connect people to aquatic resources in the area.
-Programming formats will vary among the sites from 2-week sessions to drop-in, like old-fashioned summer playground programs.
+FIN'terns may be available to work with your group to teach fishing fundamentals and connect people to aquatic resources in the area.
+Programming formats will vary among the sites from 2-week sessions to drop-in sessions, like old-fashioned summer playground programs.

 Watch for notices of FIN events that welcome the whole community to come out and fish together, including adults who may have missed the boat as kids.
 Instruction and gear will be provided at these events.
 Licenses are required for people over the age of 16.